Is Sciatica causing my back or leg pain?

 Symptoms of Sciatica

-Our legs and feet are our foundation, and when these get disrupted, our whole world can be thrown off balance.
-The sciatic nerve plays a large role in this foundation, and when the nerve is irritated or pinched, it can lead to excruciating pain and disruptions in one’s daily life.
-So, what can one look for to pinpoint if the problems they are experiencing are linked to the sciatic nerve?
-Below are just some of the symptoms that one might experience if the sciatic nerve is pinched or injured:
+Our legs and feet are our foundation.
+When these get disrupted, our whole world can be thrown off balance.
+The sciatic nerve plays a huge role in this foundation.
+When our sciatic nerve becomes irritated or pinched, it can lead to excruciating pain and disruptions in one’s daily life.
+So, what signs can you look for to know if your sciatic nerve is causing your lower back problems?
+A pinched or injured sciatic nerve may cause the following symptoms:

 - Localized pain at the point of pinching or injury, often in the hip or buttocks area